When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 - Stick with your dead-end job, or go after something more potentially rewarding?

-- Return to Hawaii for the fifteenth straight holiday, or dare to check out Colombia instead?
+- Return to Hawaii for the fifteenth straight holiday, or dare to explore Colombia instead?

 “Actions… generate more regret in the short term, but inactions… produce more regret in the long run.”